Message from a Wise Owl – Try Not to Rush

 Just the other morning on my walk through the park, I rushed along worrying about a meeting I had scheduled for later that afternoon, when I realized what a beautiful day it was.
 A wispy layer of fog rose from the ground, giving the surrounding landscape a luminous quality as it gave way to light emerging through the trees and shrubs.
 Up in a tree, not more than 10 feet from me, I saw an owl.
 I stopped.
 Beautiful in it’s arrangement of brown and white feathers, the owl looked right at me as if to say, “What are you in such a hurry about?”
 I continued to stand there for many minutes.
 While we observed each other, many other sights and sounds came into view.
 There was quite a cacophony of bird songs, rustling leaves and dogs barking in the distance.
 Gosh, I thought, if I’d just kept rushing along I would have missed all of this — including this wise owl.

-This week, take some time to notice all that’s right in front of you.
+Take some time to notice all that’s right in front of you.
 Don’t let yourself miss the life that’s presenting itself to you.
 An appropriate saying from the Amish goes like this: “It’s not rushing through tasks to achieve a series of goals that is satisfying; it’s experiencing each moment along the way.”

 Kathleen